Agoric/agoric-sdk/packages/SwingSet/docs/devices.md

 * `vats.vatAdmin` works with `devices.vatAdmin` to allow the creation of new "dynamic vats" at runtime.

+### Device Access to Kernel Hooks

+Internal devices like vat-admin need to invoke kernel-provided endowments in a way that translates device-side objects into the correct kernel references (krefs).
+To facilitate this, the kernel can configure internal devices with a named list of "kernel hooks".
+Each one is a kernel function which the device can invoke by calling `syscall.callKernelHook(hookname, argsCapData)`.
+The hook name must be a string that matches a configured hook.
+The second argument must be a dref-space CapData structure, which will be translated to kref-space and provide to the hook function.
+The hook can return capdata: it will be translated back into device-space and returned to the device.
+`callKernelHook` is invoked synchronously.

+To configure these, the kernel should put the functions on `deviceHooks.get(deviceName)[hookName]` during or after `start()`.
+For unit tests, they can be added later, by calling `controller.debug.addDeviceHook(deviceName, hookName, hook)`.

+The kernel-hosted hooks receive kref-based arguments, and the translation process will add new device exports to the c-list, but remember that the refcounts are not incremented.
+If the kernel hook needs to hold onto an object it gets from the device, it should establish its own refcount.

+References returned from the kernel hook will also add device imports to the c-list, and the refcounts on them will be handled by the device in the usual fashion.
+Currently, that means the device increments the refcount and never drops it again: devices hold on to everything forever (until we implement some form of GC within devices).

 ## Devices in the Swingset Source Tree

 The Swingset source tree includes source code for several useful devices.